 One room even has a clothesline overhead, covered in colorful bras left behind by revelers.
 From the top floor, patrons place their tips inside an old tin can.
 A pulley system brings it down to the band playing on stage.

 In Maine, they’d call this place red-neck.
 In Massachusetts, they’d yell ‘Wicked cool!’
 And it sure is.

 Outside, the skies are a powder-puff blue, perfect weather for the 30,000 people attending events over the weekend.
 We hear laughter all around us and see smiling faces wherever we look.
-Everyday people, from all walks of life, enjoying every minute of this celebration.
+Every day people, from all walks of life, enjoy every minute of this celebration.
 I’m thrilled to be part of it.